 Linen surprisingly keeps you cool when it’s hot, and warm when it’s cold.

 I’ve learned more and more about how to care for linen over the past few years.
 I’ve made some mistakes along the way, but I’ve learned a very simple way to care for my linen garments.
 Although linen is a strong fabric, it still needs gentle care when washing.

 I wash all my linen clothing in the washing machine in cold water on the delicate cycle.
 Hand washing would probably be the best method for long term care, but as a busy mom it hasn’t been the best use of my time since I predominately wear this fabric.
 I’ve also washed my linen clothes with a few different laundry detergents and have discovered that the best detergent is not detergent at all.

 I LOVE washing my linen clothing with soap nuts.

 Soap nuts can be used as an eco friendly laundry “detergent” which gently cleans clothing and gives it a fresh scent.
-I’ve used between 4-6 whole soap nuts in the past with great success per load and most recently tried deseeded soap nuts.
-I add 1/3 cup of deseeded soap nuts to a mesh bag and put this into the washer with my clothing.
+I’ve used between 4-6 whole soap nuts in the past with great success per load and most recently? tried deseeded soap nuts.
+I add 1/3 cup of deseeded soap nuts inside a mesh bag tied tightly, and toss into the washer as my laundry detergent.
+(Update… I’ve started adding 1/4 cup of washing soda for the BEST results.)
 Afterwards I hang my garments to dry.
 When using soap nuts, my linen clothing needs less steaming and often none at all.
 What is great about soap nuts is that you can reuse them before replacing them as long as they dry thorougly after each use.

 Linen clothing can last up to 2-3 decades if properly cared for.